vveretko/Blynk-ESP32-System-LED/README.md

 1. Install  [Arduino IDE](https://docs.arduino.cc/software/ide-v1/tutorials/Windows) or [PlatformIO](https://platformio.org/install)
 2. Install [Blynk library](https://docs.blynk.io/en/blynk-library-firmware-api/installation) for your IDE
 3. Select the correct board and port in your IDE settings
+4. Install the [ESP32 board support](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) if you are using Arduino IDE
-4. Create a new sketch
+5. Create a new sketch
 ## 5. Prepare the Firmware and upload it to your device
 Now you need to include TemplateID, AuthToken (unique identifier of your device) and WiFi credentials to the sketch.
 Follow next steps to do it.
 1. Click on the Activate device action in Template Home tab.